btbf/cardanoism/cardanoism/translate/readme.md

 ---

-# Translation Control Rules for Cardano Catalyst (EN)
+# AdaLex Engine — English-to-Japanese Translation Control for Cardano

 ## Objective

-This translation system is a **terminology control ruleset** designed to minimize mistranslations and wording drift in Japanese translations of Cardano Catalyst proposals.
+This translation system is a **terminology control engine** designed to minimize mistranslations and wording drift in Japanese translations of Cardano Catalyst proposals.